 The more devices that can be left at home, the better... in my opinion.

 Bird guides almost always get a good tip.
 I'm usually at my happiest after a day with a bird guide.
-For a longer tour, I usually tip guides at least $10 a day.
-For just a single day of guiding, I usually tip much more depending on how invested the guide is in showing me specific birds.
+For a multi-day tour, I usually tip guides at least $10 a day.
+For just a single day of guiding, I may tip as much as $20 or more depending on how invested the guide is in showing me specific target birds.
 Sometimes tipping seems never-ending, but I just budget it into cost of the trip.
 In my opinion, the tipping of guides is an essential part of the natural history tourist industry.
-Tourism may be big in Costa Rica, but the guides themselves aren't making a significant amount of money on their services.
+Tourism may be big in Costa Rica, but it's seasonal.
+The guides themselves aren't getting a consistent annual return for their services.
 Good bird guides are ready to start birding at 5:30 AM, and they sometimes work well into the night with owls.
 They cart around scopes, field guides, and playback mechanisms.
 Most of guides I've been with worked long and hard to get people to see birds.
 I know what most bird guides in Costa Rica charge for their service.
 Adequate compensation should include a tip.